 - Schedule a site-visit to evaluate your conservation needs, goals, and objectives.

-- Work with our staff to develop a personalized plan for your property and resources.
+- Work with our staff to develop a personalized conservation plan for your property and resources.

 - Once satisfied with your plan, submit your request for funding to the NRCS.